diku-dk/futhark/docs/c-api.rst

 Manifest
 --------

-The C backends generate a machine-readable *manifest* in JSON format that describes the API of the compiled Futhark program.
+When compiling with ``--library``, the C backends generate a machine-readable *manifest* in JSON format that describes the API of the compiled Futhark program.
 Specifically, the manifest contains:

 * A mapping from the name of each entry point to: